 The contrast with comparable organisations is instructive.

-The principle is neither radical nor controversial.
+The principle across all of these is neither radical nor controversial.
 When an organisation has failed consistently over a long period, the people who led it during that failure are not the right people to lead its recovery.
 They carry the assumptions that caused the failure.
 They have relationships and loyalties that prevent honest assessment.
 They have reputations that depend on the narrative that things are improving under their watch.

 Conclusion